YellowJacketLinux/GCC-Bootstrap/README.md

 I added the ability to build it using the GCC in `/opt/gcc1220` by simply defining the `%{gccbootstrap}` macro when building it.

-One built, I deleted the `/etc/ld.so.conf.d/bootstrap.conf` file and removed the `gcc1220` package, and upgraded my system GCC packages.
+Once built, I deleted the `/etc/ld.so.conf.d/bootstrap.conf` file and removed the `gcc1220` package, and upgraded my system GCC packages.

 I tested it by again compiling the `hello.adb` program and also by